 How many people get lung cancer?

-Lung cancer (both small cell and non-small cell) is the leading cause of cancer death for both men and women.
+Lung cancer (both small cell and non-small cell) is the second most common cancer in both men and women (not counting skin cancer), and it is the leading cause of cancer death for both men and women.
 More people die of lung cancer than of colon, breast, and prostate cancers combined.
-Lung cancer is rare in people under the age of 45.
+Lung cancer occurs mainly in older people.
+It is rare in people under the age of 45.

 The average lifetime chance that a man will develop lung cancer is about 1 in 13.
 For a woman it is about 1 in 16.
 These numbers include both smokers and non-smokers.
 For smokers the risk is much higher, while for non-smokers the risk is lower.